massimofasciano/mafl-rust/README.md

 Rust parser and interpreter for the MFEL language

 FEATURES:
-- added staticfn (no capture) vs closure (captures context at definition) vs function (captures context at application)
-- added external stdlib example (coded in mfel)
+- added internal stdlib (coded in mfel)
 - mutable arrays with @array, @len, @append and literals
 - Error type (detectable to catch errors)
+- object factory

 TODO:

-- class statement ?
-- module as an expression (like before) ? call it object ?

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?